Build Your Brain and Keep It Healthy with these 5 easy tipsour Brain and Keep It Healthy with these 5 easy tips

 Regular exercise has huge benefits for cognitive and physical health.
 Research has shown that physical exercise stimulates the development of new nerve cells and enhances connections between brain cells, which can contribute to improved cognitive function.

-Make exercise a priority for brain health - but protect your joints with
+Make exercise a priority for brain health - but protect your joints too

 Regular exercise has been shown to decrease the risk of depressive disorders, cognitive decline, and even dementia.
 Physical activities such as jogging, swimming, or weightlifting increase blood flow and oxygen delivery to the brain.
 Any kind of exercise that requires cross-pattern movements is especially good.
 Any surge of oxygen and nutrients fuels the growth of new nerve cells, promotes brain health, and prevents cognitive decline.
 Short bursts of high-intensity exercise are especially beneficial to your body and brain.